Analysis | Trump’s awful advice on voting twice

 Wisconsin also cross-checks Election Day voters with absentee votes that have been counted, but that, again, doesn’t cover everyone.

 Magney added: “You go to the polling place, you show them your ID, they have you sign the poll book.
-If later on they are processing absentee ballots, and there’s one for you there, that’s when they would look at the poll book and they would see, ‘Oh wait, this person has already voted in person.'
+If later on they are processing absentee ballots, and there’s one for you there, that’s when they would look at the poll book and they would see, ‘Oh, wait, this person has already voted in person.'
 And so we know not to process that absentee ballot because we’ve already got a signature here on the poll book from that person.”

 So, even if someone decides to heed Trump’s advice, it may not be nearly as edifying as they hope, and it may not even prove the point Trump was trying to prove.
 Even the watered-down version of his comments offered by his campaign — that he was merely telling people to verify that their absentee votes have been counted — doesn’t really make sense.
 At that point, people unfamiliar with these processes might wrongly believe their absentee vote has been lost forever, and might even think that allows them to vote in person.

-And ultimately, the joke might truly be on them.
+And, ultimately, the joke might truly be on them.

-Note: Update: The North Carolina Board of Elections has now issued an extraordinary statement making clear that voting twice is a felony.
-It also notes that there are multiple safeguards in place against double-voting, and urges people not to show up in-person to verify the status of their absentee ballots, offering three methods of checking it online.
+“The State Board office strongly discourages people from showing up at the polls on Election Day to check whether their absentee ballot was counted,” the elections board said.
+“That is not necessary, and it would lead to longer lines and the possibility of spreading COVID-19.”